Universal Basic Income (UBI) – Top 3 Pros and Cons

 UBI would also give employees the financial security to leave a bad job, or wait until the good job comes along to (re)join the job market.
 People won’t have to take an awful job just to pay the bills.

 UBI also enables people to stay in school longer and participate in training to improve skills or learn a trade.

 Uganda’s UBI trial, the Youth Opportunities Program, enabled participants to invest in skills training as well as tools and materials, resulting in an increase of business assets by 57%, work hours by 17%, and earnings by 38%.

 The Canadian Mincome trial in the 1970’s found that participants of the trial were more likely to complete high school than counterparts not involved in the trial.

-UBI guarantees income for non-working parents and caregivers, thus empowering important unpaid roles, especially for women.
+UBI guarantees income for non-working parents and caregivers, thus empowering important traditionally unpaid roles, especially for women.

 Reviewing the UBI trial in India (2013-2014), SEWA Bharat (an organization related to women’s employment) and UNICEF (a children’s rights organization) concluded that “women’s empowerment was one of the more important outcomes of this experiment,” noting that women receiving a UBI participated more in household decision making, and benefited from improved access to food, healthcare, and education.

 The Basic Income Grant Coalition trial UBI in Namibia (2007-2012) found that UBI “reduced the dependency of women on men for their survival” and reduced the pressure to engage in transactional sex.